curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 Scanning transmission electron microscopy (S/TEM) enables the characterization of specimens from the micron scale down to the atomic scale, making it an indispensable characterization tool for any materials scientist @Williams_2009.
 S/TEM instruments operate in two complimentary acquisition modalities: _imaging mode_, which produces a magnified real-space image of the specimen, and _diffraction mode_, which records the angular distribution of scattered electrons in reciprocal-space @Carter_2016.

-Traditional parallel-illumination TEM imaging is widely used across disciplines, from high-resolution studies of frozen-hydrated biomolecules @Vinothkumar_2016 to lattice-resolved @Alcorn_2023 and defect imaging @Fultz_2013 in materials.
+Traditional parallel-illumination TEM imaging is widely used across disciplines, from high-resolution studies of frozen-hydrated biomolecules @Vinothkumar_2016 to lattice-resolved @Alcorn_2023 and defect@Fultz_2013 imaging of materials.
 In contrast, STEM employs a highly converged electron probe containing a broad range of incident wavevectors.
 When this probe interacts with the specimen, it produces a diffraction pattern that encodes the local scattering.
-In this sense, STEM is inherently a diffraction-mode technique, although real-space images are obtained by processing the resulting position-resolved diffraction patterns -- a process we will refer to as _diffractive imaging_.
+In this sense, STEM is inherently a diffraction-mode technique, although real-space images can be obtained by processing the resulting position-resolved diffraction patterns -- a process we will refer to as _diffractive imaging_.
 This approach routinely provides interpretable, atomic-resolution imaging of crystalline materials and forms the basis of modern materials characterization @Ophus_2023.

 Both modalities are fundamentally limited by the microscopy "phase problem," which suppresses contrast from weakly scattering specimens and limits quantitative interpretation.